 Below are the steps that outline how these acquisitions work:

-Open a self-directed account with Midland IRA.
+Open a self-directed account with Midland.
 You can choose a traditional or Roth IRA, a SEP or SIMPLE IRA, or an individual(k).
 Health and educational savings plans can also be self-directed.

 Once established, the account can be funded in several ways.
 You can make a contribution, which cannot exceed the yearly contribution limit for your plan type.
 You can also transfer or rollover funds from an existing retirement plan into your new self-directed account.